 The Norwegian Scientific Committee for Food and Environment (VKM) will conduct a risk assessment of potentially toxic metals in soil and fertiliser products and look at the fate and effects of these metals in the food chain and the environment.

 The potentially toxic metals arsenic, cadmium, chromium, copper, lead, mercury, nickel and zinc are present as natural elements in soil.
 They can also be present as contaminants in fertilising materials.
 With repeated fertiliser applications over time, these metals may accumulate in soil, resulting in negative health and environmental effects.

 The Norwegian Food Safety Authority has requested the VKM to give their opinion on several questions related to the potentially toxic metals arsenic (As), cadmium (Cd), Chromium III (Cr3+), Chromium VI (Cr6+), copper (Cu), lead (Pb), mercury (Hg), nickel (Ni) and zinc (Zn) in Norwegian agricultural soil.

 Exposure/intake, not toxicological effects*

 The VKM Panel on Animal Feed is responsible for the risk assessment.
-The report will be published during 2019.
+The report will be published during the spring 2021.